Cobb County Drug Court: Everything You Need to Know

 Below are the five primary court phases you must undergo to complete your Cobb County Drug Treatment and Rehabilitation Program.

 - Orientation stage.
 Participants are introduced to the program through regular meetings and are educated about the rules and regulations of the program.
-During this, the offender will be subjected to random drug screening and must attend court on a weekly basis.
+The offender will be subjected to random drug screening and must attend Court weekly.
 This stage usually lasts for approximately eight weeks.

 - Education on addiction.
 Stage one must be completed for the participant to be eligible for this next stage.
 In this stage, the individual is educated thoroughly on addiction, and family members and loved ones are advised to be present for moral support.
 This stage usually lasts for around 16 weeks.

 - Prevention of relapse.
-In this stage, the individual is monitored, and more intensive education, psychotherapy, and didactic groups are still in session.
+The individual is monitored in this stage, and more intensive education, psychotherapy, and didactic groups are still in session.
 This stage usually lasts for around 20 weeks.

 - Building of foundation.
 This stage involves building the participants’ characters.
 It reintroduces them to basic communication skills and builds their interpersonal skills.
 This stage usually lasts for 12 weeks.

 - Participant maintenance.
-The individual receives no treatment in this final stage; instead, it deals with helping the participants get back into the real world and regain accountability over their lives.
+The individual receives no treatment in this final stage; instead, it deals with helping the participants get back into the real world and regain accountability for their lives.

 Cobb County Drug Court Hours

-The Cobb County drug court’s hours vary depending on whether you are participating in the Regular Track Program or the Immediate Track Program.
+The Cobb County drug court’s hours vary depending on whether you participate in the Regular Track or Immediate Track Program.

 The following is an overview of the schedule and hours for the Regular Track Program:

-- First phase: Each session lasts for 1 hour and 30 minutes, four times a week.
+- First phase: Each session lasts 1 hour and 30 minutes, four times a week.

-- Second phase: Each session lasts for 1 hour and 30 minutes, three times a week.
+- Second phase: Each session lasts 1 hour and 30 minutes, thrice a week.

-- Third phase: Each session lasts for 1 hour and 30 minutes, three times a week.
+- Third phase: Each session lasts 1 hour and 30 minutes, thrice a week.

-- Fourth phase: Each session lasts for 1 hour and 30 minutes, two times a week.
+- Fourth phase: Each session lasts 1 hour and 30 minutes twice a week.

-- Fifth phase: Each session lasts for 1 hour and 30 minutes, three times a week.
+- Fifth phase: Each session lasts 1 hour and 30 minutes, thrice a week.

 The following is an overview of the schedule and hours for the Immediate Track Program: